Adolph Kvam

 Adolph Leonard Kvam (November 30, 1917 – September 17, 2006) was an American politician who served in the Minnesota House of Representatives from 1967 to 1987.

 Kvam was born in Minneapolis, Minnesota.
 He graduated from Willmar High School, in Willmar, Minnesota.
-Kvam served in the United States Army during World War.
+During World War II he served in the U.S. Army Signal Corps in the China-Burma-India Theater.
 Kvam lived with his wife and family in Litchfield, Minnesota.
 Kvam was an automobile dealer in Litchfield, Minnesota.
 He served on the Litchfield City Planning Board and on the Litchfield School Board.
 He graduated from University of Minnesota with a degree in agriculture business and agricultural economics.
-He died on September 17, 2006, in Bloomington, Minnesota at age 88.
+He died on September 17, 2006, in Bloomington, Minnesota at the age of 88.